Scottish government pledges to 'eradicate' long NHS waiting times

 Health Secretary Humza Yousaf said "addressing long waits is a key focus of our plans for NHS recovery".

+The Scottish Conservatives said it ought "to be a given" that no patient waits more than two years for any kind of NHS treatment and Scottish Labour accused Mr Yousaf of "moving the goalposts in order to massage the figures".

-The pledge will be funded by the £1bn allocated to the NHS Recovery Plan.
+This latest pledge on waiting times will be funded by the £1bn allocated to the NHS Recovery Plan.

 Last month it emerged more than 553,000 were waiting for outpatient or inpatient treatment at the end of March, equivalent to about one in 10 of the population.